-Hey!
-I'm Cyndi.
+Hi, I'm Cyndi.

 I felt like I was drowning.
 Before I had kids, I had adventures, I browsed bookstores at a leisurely pace, I brushed my hair.
-Now I just felt like the empty sleeve of skin that a snake slithers out of — paper-thin and honestly, kinda gross.

 The first year of our 2nd son’s life was the hardest I’d ever experienced.
 It was *just* starting to feel easier with our first son and — BAM! — we had the 2nd, and the challenges seemed to multiply exponentially.
 I was emotionally drained and energetically exhausted.